 See recipe card for all ingredients and quantities.

-Step-by-step how to make no bake cookie dough bites
+How to make no bake cookie dough bites

 - I find the best way is to use a food processor (stand mixer) to bring my dry ingredients together for the best results.
 You can also use a hand mixer or high powered blender with the tamper tool.
 A bowl, wooden spoon and some elbow grease could also get the job done.